hanchiang/ghost-convert-static-website/README.md

 `Enter the domain of your live website:` mysite.com

 ## Output
-A copy of the static website is written to the `static_website/` directory.
+A copy of the static website is written to the path `../ghost-static-generated/`.
 Upload it to a static web host!